-We think this is a feature that easily justifies the extra $20 cost, especially when already spending $180.
+We think this feature justifies the extra $20 cost, especially when already spending $180.
 But it might be hard to find a Ring Video Doorbell 3 Plus since the company is not promoting it anymore on their site.

-The newest doorbell from Ring, this model can be pre-ordered now and will begin shipping in the US from April 28.
-It has all of the features of the Video Doorbell 3 Plus, but also benefits from color pre-roll footage instead of black-and-white.
+The latest doorbell from Ring is their Ring Video Doorbell 4.
+It has all of the features of the Video Doorbell 3 Plus but also benefits from color pre-roll footage instead of black-and-white.

 For example, if you are alerted via the Ring app and open the camera feed to see a delivery driver, you can tap to play a pre-recorded message asking them to leave the package on the doorstep.
 The quick reply can also invite them to record a message.

-Ring describes it as an answer machine for your front door, and while this might not seem useful if you are at home, remember how the Ring app lets you answer from anywhere in the world – so asking for parcels to be left with your neighbor could be really useful.
-The Video Doorbell 4 can also be bought with the Chime Pro, which acts as an audible chime and Wi-Fi signal extender, for $249.99.
+Ring describes it as an answering machine for your front door, and while this might not seem useful if you are at home, remember how the Ring app lets you answer from anywhere in the world – so asking for parcels to be left with your neighbor could be really useful.
+The Video Doorbell 4 can also be bought with the Chime Pro, which acts as an audible chime and Wi-Fi signal extender, for $215.99 MSRP.